SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_WCLK6801+.md

 ### Web Interface Page

 On this page, you can access the web interface of the Imagine Communications frame.
-Note that the client machine has to be able to acces the device, as otherwise it will not be possible to open the web interface.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

 ## Notes